Top of the pageCheck Your Symptoms

 Life is full of changes.
-Everyday events and our reactions to them sometimes interfere with our sense of well-being and peace of mind.
-It is common to get the blues or become sad when disappointed.
+Everyday events and our reactions to them sometimes affect our sense of well-being and peace of mind.
+It's common to get the blues or become sad when you're disappointed.
 Symptoms of depression are the most common medical problems seen by health professionals.
 It is estimated that feelings of depression will affect about one-third of all adults in the United States at some time in their lives.

-Most people experience feelings of sadness over such losses as divorce or separation, the death of a friend or loved one, or a job change or layoff.
-These feelings are an expected reaction to a "triggering event," and most people get over them in time.
+Most people feel sad about losses like divorce or separation, the death of a friend or loved one, or a job change or layoff.
+These feelings are an expected reaction to a "triggering event."
+Most people get over them in time.

 - Being female.
-Women are twice as likely as men to experience feelings of depression.
-Hormonal changes may play a role in these feelings, which may be more evident during pregnancy, especially shortly after the birth of a baby (postpartum depression) or shortly before or during menopause.
-Some women experience feelings of sadness or depression shortly before the start of menstruation (premenstrual syndrome, or PMS).
+Women are twice as likely as men to have feelings of depression.
+Hormonal changes may play a role.
+These feelings may be seen more during pregnancy.
+They're most common shortly after the birth of a baby (postpartum depression), or shortly before or during menopause.
+Some women have feelings of sadness or depression shortly before their menstrual periods (premenstrual syndrome, or PMS).

 - Age older than 60.
-Feelings of depression in this age group are frequently overlooked because the symptoms are similar to other diseases and problems experienced by older adults.
-Adults in this age group are more likely to experience social isolation.
-Feelings of sadness may accompany other life events, such as retirement, death of a spouse or child, or declining physical abilities.
+Feelings of depression in this age group are often overlooked.
+That's because the symptoms are similar to other diseases and problems that older adults may have.
+Adults in this age group are more likely to have social isolation.
+Feelings of sadness may be linked to other life events, such as retirement, the death of a spouse or child, or declining physical abilities.

 - Personal or family history.
-You are more likely to experience feelings of depression if you have a history of previous depression, an anxiety disorder, or another mental illness.
-You are also 2 to 3 times more likely to experience feelings of depression if one or both of your parents were diagnosed with depression.
+You are more likely to have feelings of depression if you have a history of previous depression, an anxiety disorder, or another mental illness.
+You are also 2 to 3 times more likely to have feelings of depression if one or both of your parents were diagnosed with depression.

 - Medical problems—such as cancer, kidney disease, heart disease, or Parkinson's disease—or substance use disorder or withdrawal.

-- Stressful life events, such as changing jobs, the loss of a job, or children leaving home.
+- Stressful life events.
+These are things like changing jobs, the loss of a job, or your children leaving home.

 - Lack of family or social support.

 Symptoms of depression that may point to a need for treatment vary from person to person.
-If you experience feelings of sadness or loss of interest in pleasurable activities plus 4 or more of the following symptoms for 2 weeks or longer, you may be depressed.
+If you have feelings of sadness or loss of interest in pleasurable activities plus four or more of the following symptoms for 2 weeks or longer, you may be depressed.

 - Changes in appetite or weight